rbone/phactory/README.md

 # Phactory

-A simple PHP library for creating data for tests.
+A PHP library for creating data for tests.
+Designed for simplicity and extensibility.

 ## Usage